-Adam Toledo: Chicago officer who fired deadly shot on administrative leave
+Adam Toledo case: Chicago officer who fired deadly shot on administrative leave

 The Chicago police officer who fatally shot 13-year-old Adam Toledo last month in the city’s West Side has been placed on administrative leave, according to reports.

+The officer has been identified as Eric E. Stillman, according to police informaton released Thursday, The Wall Street Journal reported.

-The Wall Street Journal, citing a police report released Thursday, identified the officer as Eric E. Stillman.
-Fox 32 reported that Stillman, 34, has served on the force since 2015.
-The department did not immediately respond to an after-hours email from Fox News.
+Stillman, 34, has served on the city's force since 2015, FOX 32 of Chicago reported.
+The police department did not immediately respond to an after-hours email from Fox News seeking more information.

 CBS ACCUSED OF CROPPING BODY CAM FOOTAGE